Last Updated on March 31, 2021 by Helga Dosa

 It’s like meeting with a Clochard who wanders about the bridges, but at the same time possesses a trunk full of money that he doesn’t know how to open.
 How can you explain all this?

-After a many kilometers journey and a capturing of the soul, we finally arrived to Acerenza.
-In the village one could take a walk and see a place which cherished its dignity, as did the people who lived there.
+After a many kilometers journey and a capturing of the soul, we finally arrived in Acerenza.
+In the village, one could take a walk and see a place which cherished its dignity, as did the people who lived there.